Click to call NOW

 Road Traffic Law Cases in The Media

 We are actively involved in many Road Traffic cases and work to get the best outcome for our clients.
 Here are some of the more notable public cases that Graham Walker has had involvement in…

-Newspaper and Magazine Editors are important. we build relationships with journalists, editors and Bloggers.
-But we also learn which journalists, Bloggers and Editors cover road traffic law and road safety issues in Scotland.
+Newspaper and Magazine Editors are important.
+It is common for a firm like ours build relationships with journalists, editors and bloggers.
+But we also learn which Journalists, Bloggers and Editors cover road traffic law and road safety issues in Scotland well.
 They tend to appreciate being kept in the loop and can be very helpful when you anticipate that a story will “hit the press” and the spin of that story needs to be leveraged or taken in another direction.

 - We have taken the opportunity over 30 years of legal practise to build and maintain relationships.We are patient in building those trusting relationships with the press.
 We take the time to “Take a breath.”
 BEFORE we engage with the press as you need to know what you want and understand why getting what you want will also work for the journalist or PR agency involved.

 - Road traffic law is boring- until proven otherwise.
 No one really “has it in for you” they are in the business of filling up their news pages and one day that will be good news about you the next it might be horrible.
 Just look at the coverage of any celeb caught drink driving.
 It’s nothing personal, it just sells newspapers.

 - All they want is a story that people will want to read- “A human interest story.
 Your story may be the one that they run with today but tomorrow they will have moved on without a further thought for you, your family or the consequences of their story for you or your family.
 You are merely collateral damage in their war against their competitors.